Healthcare Degrees Without Clinical Components

 Bachelor’s in Health or Nutritional Science

 Students interested in earning a health-related degree without a clinical component may want to consider a bachelor’s in health or nutritional science.
 This degree focuses on ways that food and nutrition impact overall health.
-Colleges and universities often provide elective options, allowing students to tailor the degree to meet their career goals.
+Colleges and universities often provide elective options, allowing students to tailor their degree to meet their career goals.

 Master’s in Health Informatics